 By deploying a Cray supercomputer to complement its stable of mini-supercomputing solutions, the NCKU has positioned itself to play a vital role in global efforts to use high-performance computing technology to accelerate drug research and make key advances in the life sciences sector.

-To learn more about our work in the life sciences community, please visit the life sciences section of the Cray website.
+To learn more about our work in the life sciences community, visit the life sciences section of the Cray website.